sgignoux/sicp-solutions.net/content/post/SICP-Solution-Exercise-2-8.md

 type: posts
 ---

+## Exercise 2.8

-**Exercise 2.8:** Using reasoning analogous to Alyssa’s, describe how the difference of two intervals may be computed.
+> Using reasoning analogous to Alyssa’s, describe how the difference of two intervals may be computed.
 Define a corresponding subtraction procedure, called `sub-interval`.

-**Solution**
+## Solution

 ```scheme
 (define (sub-interval x y)